Diane, Duchess of Württemberg: Marriage and issue

-In 1956, on a cruise organized by Queen Frederica of Greece, Princess Diane met Duke Carl of Württemberg, son and heir of Philipp Albrecht, Duke of Württemberg and his wife, Archduchess Rosa of Austria.
-In 1957, her brother, Prince Henri, married Carl's sister, Duchess Marie-Thérèse of Württemberg.
+In 1956, on a cruise organized by Queen Frederica of Greece, Diane met Duke Carl of Württemberg, son and heir of Philipp Albrecht, Duke of Württemberg, and his wife, Archduchess Rosa of Austria.
+In 1957, her brother, Henri, married Carl's sister, Marie-Thérèse.

-On 21 July 1960, she married Duke Carl at Altshausen.
+On 21 July 1960, Diane married Carl at Altshausen.
 The wedding celebrations lasted three days.
-Princess Diane wore a Dior gown designed by Yves Saint Laurent.
+Diane wore a Dior gown designed by Yves Saint Laurent.

 In 1975, Carl succeeded his father as head of the House of Württemberg.

 They have six children and sixteen grandchildren: